 Paralysis agitans; Shaking palsy

 - The disease tends to affect men more than women, although women also get the disease.
-Parkinson's disease sometimes runs in families.
+Parkinson disease sometimes runs in families.

 - The disease can occur in younger adults.
-When a younger person gets Parkinson's, it is often due to that person’s genes.
+In such cases, it is often due to the person's genes.

 Symptoms may be mild at first.
 For instance, you may have a mild tremor or a slight feeling that one leg is stiff and dragging.
 Symptoms may affect one or both sides of the body.

 General symptoms may include:

 - Problems with balance and walking